-To see the full list of the users that can have access to your corporate Teams or boards, open the account settings and pick the account you want to manage.
-On the left-hand side, under the User and Team Management headline, select the Active users tag.
+To see the full list of the users that have access to your account, go to Company settings.
+On the left-hand side, under the User and Team Management headline, select the Active users tab.
 You will see the list of all the users that are added or invited to the Teams or boards within the particular account.

 In the Active users section, you will see the entire list of users separated by Role, License, Teams, and Activity.